aerique/sfosbid/README.md

 One can save the current EQL5 state with `docker commit <<container-id>>
 <<tag>>` from another shell.

+### Tips

+- run `make` again (inside `sdk-build`) after updating dependencies or changing the Lisp source that you want to be static
+- also always load a Lisp file at the start for dynamic behavior that isn't set in stone yet (or use Slime / Sly)
+- make a snapshot after Quicklisp took a while to load all deps so you will not have to wait on that again next time
+- don't forget to remove the webserver before publishing an app

 ## `deploy-rpm-to-phone.sh`

 You can use this script to avoid most of the manual steps described in